-The State of Florida, Department of Law Enforcement (FDLE) has received an award from the United States Department of Justice (USDOJ) for Edward Byrne Memorial Justice Assistance Grant (JAG) funds.
-FDLE will distribute these funds in accordance with the distribution provisions of Chapter 11D-9, Florida Administrative Code.
+The State of Florida, Department of Law Enforcement (FDLE) has received an award from the United States Department of Justice (USDOJ) in the amount of \$10,711,104 for the Edward Byrne Memorial Justice Assistance Grant (JAG).
+FDLE will distribute JAG-Countywide (JAGC) local share funds in accordance with the JAGC distribution provisions of Chapter 11D-9, Florida Administrative Code.